Updated: a day ago

 Plan your study around other activities

-Motivation seems to be a big issue for many high school students and that’s why you need to constantly evaluate how you are feeling and if your motivation levels are slipping.
+Motivation is a big issue for many high school students and that’s why you need to constantly evaluate how you are feeling and if your motivation levels are slipping.
+It's difficult to put effective study habits into action when you can't find the motivation to do it!
 A good way of keeping motivated is to plan your study around your other activities.
 Here is an example of how to make a study plan that is formed around other plans:

-Step 1: Draw up study timetable and fill in other activities
+Step 1: Draw up a study timetable and fill in other activities

 Step 2: Find time for study